1st Sunday of Lent

 Why don’t you put your money where your mouth is, “he said.

-“I will bet a week’s wages that I can haul something in a
+“I will bet a week’s wages that I can haul something in a wheelbarrow over to that outbuilding that you won’t be able to wheel back.”

 “You’re on, old man,” the braggart replied, “Let’s see what you got.”